 In addition, we offer cupcake liners to easily remove your cupcakes or muffins from the tin.

 Our Parchment Paper is thick and durable, reducing the risk of breakage, tearing, or leaks and can withstand heats of up to 450 degrees Fahrenheit.
 They come in a flat, perforated box for easy storage and access, eliminating the need to unroll or flatten the paper.

 There are many ways that parchment paper can be used, from setting them in a pan for a non-stick cooking or baking surface, to less traditional, non-cooking uses.
 Here are a few suggestions for the different ways that you can use parchment paper:

 This is probably the most standard use for parchment paper.
 Baking cakes and cookies can be a sticky, messy process.
 The use of parchment paper makes it easier to remove your cooked or baked goods from the pan once they are done in the oven, and even help make the clean-up process a little bit quicker!
 Zenlogy offers 3 sizes for quarter sheet pans (9x13 inch), half sheet pans (12x16 inch), and full sheet pans (16x24 inch), as well as parchment rounds to be used in cake or pie pans.

 Making an impromptu piping bag

-You can fold the paper into a funnel to use to apply piping to your baked goods, and because the Zenlogy parchment paper is thick, you don’t have to worry about holes or tears once you fill the bag with icing or chocolate.
+You can fold the paper into a funnel to use to apply piping to your baked goods, and because Zenlogy parchment paper is thicker than other brands, you don't have to worry about holes or tears once you fill the bag with icing or chocolate.